Federal regulations act as a hidden tax on the economy.

 - Place a moratorium on new regulations exceeding $100 million except for cases of national security and repeal all recently enacted regulations exceeding $100 million unless they pass rigorous benefit tests.

 Prosperity doesn`t just happen by accident.
 And government, no matter how well intentioned, can`t produce it or protect it.
 Just the opposite.
 Government is responsible for America`s regulatory crisis and creating a climate that increases costs, handcuffs innovation and limits opportunity.
-To return to prosperity, it`s time to retire career politicians like Dianne Feinstein who created this red tape nightmare.
+To return to prosperity, it`s time change the leadership in Washington who created this red tape nightmare.